annaalexandragrigoryan/MLExpress/README.md

 # MLExpress: 🚀 Machine Learning Exploration and Practice

 Welcome to MLExpress!
 This repository provides hands-on examples and tutorials for building various machine learning models using popular libraries such as NumPy, scikit-learn, TensorFlow, and more.
-Whether you're a 🌟 beginner looking to dive into the world of machine learning or an 🏆 experienced practitioner seeking practical implementations, MLExpress has something for you.

 ## Table of Contents